darius/traitor/laplace-essay-on-probabilities.md

 be brought to believe that in the makeup of the coin there is a cause constantly favoring this.
 So too, in the conduct of life, is consistent good fortune a proof of shrewdness, which the fortunate must employ preferentially.
-But if by the instability of circumstance we are continually led to a state of absolute indecision; if for example we change to a new coin for each toss; the past can spread no light over the future, and it would be absurd to take it into account.
+But if by the instability of circumstances we are continually led to a state of absolute indecision; if for example we change to a new coin for each toss; the past can shed no light upon the future, and it would be absurd to take it into account.

 **6th Principle.**